markwmc/Tekletics/README.md

 # Tekletics
 Everything I've worked on with Tekletics as my first paid employer.
-This includes many tutorials and examples of work performed for clients.
+This includes many tutorials, coursework, and examples of work performed for clients.